lilidan/OCEval/README-en.md

 * [ ] _propertyName :  use `self.propertyName` instead
 * [ ] if (!a): use `if(a == nil)` instead

+# Warning

+An app submission to Appstore including this framework will likely be rejected.

 # Dependency